 - vBulletin 3.6 to 5.3

-Indirectly, you can also collect data from a number of other systems by importing into XenForo 1.5, which currently has a larger selection of importers, and the running an upgrade on the XenForo 1.5 database to version 2.
+Indirectly, you can also collect data from a number of other systems by importing into XenForo 1.5, which has a different selection of importers, and then running an upgrade on the XenForo 1.5 database to version 2.